 “Me and my friend, we had a problem to breathe.
 There was no oxygen in the container.
 I say them [police] please, I don’t have oxygen, but they close the door, and started beating on the door of the container with batons, and after pushing us, and my friend fell down.
 He pushed my friend two times.
 He [police officer] say: “Why are you coming to the border?
 Why are you coming to Croatia?”, and pushed my friend on the floor and after beating him with batons to his shoulders.
 My friend was asking them to stop”

-After the police stopped attacking the interviewee’s friend, they started questioning the interviewee and verbally and physically attacking him.
+After the police stopped attacking the respondent’s friend, they started questioning the respondent and verbally and physically attacking him.

 After 50 minutes of detention in the van, the police transported the men directly to the Bosnian border, where the men were told to walk back to Velika Kladusa.